Maryam-Nasseri/Fine-tuning-LLMs-Locally/README.md

 -- Model specifications including model name, tokeniser, and sequence classifier (for classification tasks), as in `model-spec`.

 --  Set the parameters for the main task function, e.g., sentiment analysis as in `sentiment-analysis`(e.g., padding, truncation, prediction labels, etc).
+Specify the number of examples to provide to the LLM from the external data source; the dataset format should follow the LLM's training template.

 ## The process for fine-tuning LLMs locally

- -- Specify the number of examples to provide to the LLM from the external data source; this dataset format should follow the LLM's training template.